Zilliqa/ZRC/zrcs/zrc-6.md

 **Requirements:**

-- `token_id` should exist.
-Otherwise, it should throw `TokenNotFoundError`.
+- `token_id` must exist.
+Otherwise, it must throw `TokenNotFoundError`.
-- `_sender` should be a token owner or an operator.
-Otherwise, it should throw `NotOwnerOrOperatorError`.
+- `_sender` must be a token owner or an operator.
+Otherwise, it must throw `NotOwnerOrOperatorError`.
-- `spender` should be already a spender.
-Otherwise, it should throw `SpenderNotFoundError`.
+- `spender` must be already a spender.
+Otherwise, it must throw `SpenderNotFoundError`.

 **Messages:**